jacobobryant/biff/libs/datastar/README.md

   ...]
 ```

-This will prevent the input values from being overwritten whan `wrap-sse-render`
+This will prevent the input values from being overwritten when `wrap-sse-render`
 pushes new page HTML.

 I recommend using namespaced signal names, since signals are essentially a